 In the original games we could only upgrade towers - can we upgrade other buildings in TT2?

-How many buildings will be in the game?
+How many buildings there are in the game?

-Counting all upgrades there will be 2000+ buildings.
+Counting all upgrades there are 2000+ buildings.
 All visually different from each other.
-A lot of them nearly finished.

 How many times can we upgrade a building?